gleam-lang/website/cheatsheets/gleam-for-php-users.md

 Gleam does not support a global scope.
-Instead Gleam code is either representing a library, which can be required as a dependency, and/or features a *main* module and *main* function which will be called via either `gleam run` or when the `entrypoint.sh` is executed.
+Instead Gleam code is either representing a library, which can be required as a dependency, and/or it represents an application with an main module, which must match to the application name and `main()`-function which will be called via either `gleam run` or when the `entrypoint.sh` is executed.

+In contrast to PHP, where any PHP file can contain a global scope that can be invoked by requiring the file, in Gleam only code that is within functions can be invoked.

 On the Beam, Gleam code can also be invoked from other Erlang code, or it can be invoked from browser's JavaScript, Deno or NodeJS runtime calls.